-Any activity, not just criminal activity, that threatens the health, safety, or right to peaceful enjoyment of the premises of other residents or LACDA employees, or

-Any drug-related criminal activity on or off such premises.
-Please note that the cultivation, manufacture, distribution, sale, use and/or possession of marijuana with the intent to cultivate, manufacture, distribute, sell, and/or use of marijuana for recreational and/or medical reasons is also a violation of the LACDA's policies relating to drug-related criminal activity and constitutes "drug-related criminal activity" under federal law.
+Any activity, not just criminal activity, that threatens the health, safety, or right to peaceful enjoyment of the premises of other residents or LACDA employees, or and/or medical reasons is also a violation of the LACDA's policies relating to drug-related criminal activity and constitutes "drug-related criminal activity" under federal law.
 The cultivation, manufacture, distribution, sale, use and/or possession of marijuana for recreational and/or medical reasons subjects a tenant to the termination of tenancy.